Y0Coss/docs-fork/pages/web_cloud/web_hosting/hosting_first_steps_with_web_hosting/guide.en-gb.md

 1. Click on the `Hosting plans`{.action} menu, then choose the web hosting plan concerned.
 2. Select the `1-click modules`{.action} tab once you have clicked on the Web Hosting plan concerned.
 3. On the page that appears, click the `Add a module`{.action} button.
 4. In the window that opens, select the CMS you want to install.
-Then select the domain on which you want to install the module by selecting the domain name you want **without** and selecting the “www” in front of it (e.g. `domain.tld`, not `www.domain.tld`), then directly click `Install`{.action}.
+Then select the domain on which you want to install the module by selecting the domain name you want **without selecting the “www”** in front of it (e.g. `domain.tld`, not `www.domain.tld`), then directly click `Install`{.action}.

 /// details | Click here for more information.